Xxx-in/Explore-React/README.md

+# Preface
+This repository consists of template codes used on my journey of learning React based on the materials provided on: [React Learn Website](https://react.dev/learn/describing-the-ui)

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.
+Execute `npm create vite@latest directoryName -- --template react` in the terminal to download the project template.

 Currently, two official plugins are available: